 The moment babies take their first breath outside of the womb they begin to communicate.
 Crying, cooing, and squealing are all non-verbal cues that they use to get a response from a loving parent.
 As they get a bit older, they learn to communicate via facial expressions such as smiling and making eye contact.
 Babies also move their bodies to get a message across, for example moving their legs or arms when excited or in distress.
 As they reach the age of 8-12 months they further develop this skill by learning to wave, clap, and point.

-Responding to your baby’s cues lets him know he is an effective communicator and that he can count on you to meet his needs.
-It’s not always easy to identify what your little one is trying to communicate, but attuning to his cues with curiosity will help you identify what he is trying to say.
-You also help build your baby’s vocabulary as he learns the meaning of words before he can actually pronounce them.
+Responding to your baby’s cues lets them know they are an effective communicator and that they can count on you to meet their needs.
+It’s not always easy to identify what your little one is trying to communicate, but attuning to their cues with curiosity will help you identify what they’re trying to say.
+You also help build your baby’s vocabulary as they learn the meaning of words before they can pronounce them.

-How to help your little one develop communication skills and vocabulary:
+Help your little one develop communication skills and babbling:

-- Respond when he looks at you or makes a sound or gesture.
+- Respond when they look at you or make a sound or gesture.

-- Sing to him and use repetitive word games.
+- Sing to them and use repetitive word games.
 Repetition is key for the development of language.

 - Talk to your little one and narrate your daily routine.
-Doing this helps him associate words with actions.
+Doing this helps them associate words with actions.

-- Listen closely when your baby babbles and respond as if you understand what he is saying.
+- Listen closely when your baby is babbling and respond as if you understand what they’re saying.

-- Respond verbally to what he communicates non-verbally.
+- Respond verbally to what they communicate non-verbally.

-- Recognize and respect your baby’s feelings and name the feeling shown to help him develop his vocabulary of “emotions”.
+- Recognize and respect your baby’s feelings and name them to help your little one develop their vocabulary of “emotions”.

 - Read together.
-Let your baby turn the pages if he wants to, this teaches him that his choices are important and that you like spending time with him.
+Let your baby turn the pages if they want to.
+This teaches them that their choices are important and that you like spending time with them.

-- Make requests simple and age appropriate.
+- Make simple and age-appropriate requests.
 Short and concise requests are best for your baby’s language comprehension.

-Responding to your child’s cues in a loving manner is very important for the development of a healthy attachment.
+Responding to your child’s babbling and non-verbal cues in a loving manner is very important for the development of a healthy attachment.
 This creates a safe environment where your baby feels secure and valued.
-By interacting with him on a daily basis you’ll help him learn to communicate in an effective way.
+By interacting with them daily you’ll help them learn to communicate effectively.